WordPress.com Pricing (2023) How Much Will You Really Pay for Your Site?

 But only those who subscribe to the Business or eCommerce plan get the whole gamut of advanced SEO tools, such as a front page meta description (for the whole site), custom title formats; and custom posts meta description.
 It’s also what you’ll need to install a plugin like Yoast SEO, which is great for rating your optimization based on keywords.

 Once again, you’re thinking about WordPress.org.
-All the paid plans with WordPress.com come with good live chat and email support, which can be a strong enough incentive to choose their plans.
+All the paid plans with WordPress.com come with at least email support, which can be a strong enough incentive to choose their plans.

 Every paid plan removes the occasional targeted WordPress ads, which look like this on the free plan:

 The branding is simply a link to WordPress in the website footer.
 It’s pretty unobtrusive, but you need the Business plan to remove it.
 It looks like this:

 And no, you can’t remove it with code, even on the Premium plan.

 It seems like a good deal at $8 a month.
 But there are a few dealbreakers in our opinion:

 - Still displays WordPress branding in the footer

 However, it’s pretty good for a freelancer portfolio or basic business website - as long as you don’t try to make money from it.